WolframResearch/AWSLambda-WolframLanguage/Examples/aws-sam/http-mode/README.md

 # Example AWS SAM app - HTTP mode function

+This document is a comprehensive walkthrough for the process of deploying an example piece of Wolfram Language code to AWS Lambda and API Gateway as an HTTP-mode function.
+After installing the necessary tools, you will configure Wolfram Engine licensing for your function, create an [Amazon ECR](https://aws.amazon.com/ecr/) container image repository, and finally deploy the function and API Gateway environment using the [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) CLI.

-This project contains source code and supporting files for an example Wolfram Language-based serverless application that you can deploy with the [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) CLI.
+The [`Examples/aws-sam/http-mode`](./) directory contains source code and supporting files for an example Wolfram Language-based serverless application that you can deploy with the [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) CLI.
 It includes the following files and folders:

 - [`example-http-function/`](example-http-function/): The application's Lambda function.
   - [`http-handler-file.wl`](example-http-function/http-handler-file.wl): Code for the function (a [`URLDispatcher`](https://reference.wolfram.com/language/ref/URLDispatcher.html) containing resources like [`APIFunction`](https://reference.wolfram.com/language/ref/APIFunction.html) and [`FormFunction`](https://reference.wolfram.com/language/ref/FormFunction.html))